redhat-partner-ecosystem/devhub-bootstrap/README.md

 #### Preparation

 Make a copy of file `ansible/inventory/main.yml.example` and rename it to `ansible/inventory/main.yml`.
-Review the file and change values to match your requirements.
+Review the file and change the values according to your environment.

 #### Run the bootstrap playbook